fnmemi/IP-Grabber-for-Websites-with-Discord-Webhook/README.md

 ## Usage

-Simply include the script in your HTML file:
+Simply include the script in your HTML file.
+Just make sure to replace "YOUR_DISCORD_WEBHOOK_HERE" with your actual Discord webhook URL.:

 ```html
 <script>